 Timothy Miller currently works in the Research Compliance and Integrity unit at the University of California, Davis.
 He began working there after graduating from UC Davis School of Law (King Hall) in 2012.
 At King Hall, Tim served as the Managing Articles Editor for the Journal of Juvenile Law & Policy.
 Prior to law school, Tim worked in Risk Management at JPMorgan Asset Management and in Legal and Compliance at a New York City hedge fund.
 While in New York, Tim mentored high school students with Minds Matter of NYC.
 He graduated from Cornell University in 2004 with a B.S. in Biological Sciences.
 In his free time, Tim enjoys rock climbing and snowboarding.

-Courtney Gabbara received her JD from Michigan State University College of Law in May of 2012.
+Courtney Gabbara is a licensed attorney in Michigan.
+She received her JD from Michigan State University College of Law in May of 2012.
 In 2009, she graduated from Michigan State University with a Bachelor of Science in Psychology and then went immediately into law school where she continued to make the continuing success of women one of her top priorities.
-While in law school, she was the Community Service Chair and President for the Women’s Law Caucus, Treasurer and Vice Justice for Phi Alpha Delta, National Trial Advocacy Competition Director, and Trial Advocacy Moot Court Board Member.
+While in law school, she was the Community Service Chair and President for the Women’s Law Caucus, the co-founder of the Women in the Law Leadership Counsel for MSU Law, the Treasurer and Vice Justice for Phi Alpha Delta, the National Trial Advocacy Competition Director, and a Trial Advocacy Moot Court Board Member.
 Courtney has had the good fortune of working as a law clerk at the Federal Public Defender’s Office for the Western District of Michigan; the Michigan Attorney General’s Office in the Health, Education, and Family Services Division; and for the Corporation Counsel Division of Oakland County.
-Courtney is looking forward to starting her new position as the Assistant Director of Admissions at Michigan State University College of Law.
+Courtney is currently the Assistant Director of Admissions at Michigan State University College of Law.

 Tanya Falleiro is a third-year student in the honors program at Golden Gate University School of Law in San Francisco.
 She is an Associate Editor on the Environmental Law Journal, member of the Moot Court Board, and recipient of the Joseph R. & June B. Rensch Endowed Law Scholarship.
 She received her Bachelor of the Arts degree in Legal Studies from the University of California- Berkeley in 2008.
 Tanya is interested in business law and has spent time during law school working in-house at various companies, as well as externing in the federal court system.
 She holds leadership positions in both the Business Group and Women's Law Association at her school.
 Tanya is also an active Writer-in-Residence for Ms.JD.